Gi60s/bluebird-settle/README.md

 # bluebird-settle

-Add the settle method to the bluebird 3.x library.
+Add the settle function to the bluebird 3.x library.

 ## Important!